Fountains Hall: Vyner memorial

 from Air Operations Off Rangoon May 2nd 1945 Aged 19 Years.

+The memorial was unveiled on the evening of 9 April 1953 by Queen Elizabeth, the Queen Mother.
+It was designed by John Seely, 2nd Baron Mottistone and Paul Edward Paget, and made by the sculptor Cecil Thomas and the stained-glass artist Hugh Easton.

 After the war the hall again fell into a state of dilapidation.

 The National Trust acquired the Fountains Estate from North Yorkshire County Council in 1983 and has restored the hall.
 Part of it has been divided into flats, one of which is a holiday let.
 Visitors to Fountains Abbey can view the oak-panelled stone hall and an adjoining exhibition room, and there are plans to restore the chapel.

 Filming location

 Fountains Hall was the location used for the outdoor shots of Baddesley Clinton for the 1603 raid in the first episode of the 2017 BBC One miniseries Gunpowder about events surrounding the Gunpowder Plot.

 Some exterior shots for the 1993 film adaptation of The Secret Garden were filmed here.